Leave a Comment

 I repeat this over and over because it is so important – the creatures in our dreams are totally different to creatures outside us.
 They are all parts of you, your body, your brain and emotions.
 But they are put into the form of living creatures because they are part of you – a living being.

 So YOU depend and need all the levels of you to function as you do.
-Unfortunately, the YOU that has come about is very vulnerable – look around you at all the people on drugs to keep them sane, free of depression and criminal tendencies - and to protect this vulnerable you it forgets or blocks out knowledge of who and what it is.
+Unfortunately, the YOU that has come about is very vulnerable – look around you at all the people on drugs to keep them sane, free of depression and criminal tendencies – and to protect this vulnerable you it forgets or blocks out knowledge of who and what you are.

 As I said to someone else recently while talking about a dream: When I was in the room with the chimpanzees I was feeling that I was dealing with a part of me that was not as integrated with the modern world as ‘I’ am.
 So the chimpanzees/snakes/creatures are powers or abilities I have, but they are not yet integrated fully into my everyday life.
 I mean by this that although people call themselves human, we are really only half formed.
 We have not yet integrated these older parts of ourselves and so are rather disintegrated and liable to breakdown.